zaphosting/docs/docs/vserver-linux-firewall.md

 ### List and remove Port Forwardings

-To display all port rules, you can run `sudo ufw status numbered`
+To display all port rules, you can run `sudo ufw status numbered`.
 If you want to remove a rule, you can `sudo ufw delete NUMBER`, using the number of the rule in the list.

-## Installing IPTables (Complicated)
+## Installing IPTables (Advanced)

 Most System already include IPTables by default, but to make sure you can run `sudo apt install iptables`.